sjackman/white-spruce-organelles-paper/README.md

 and GC content using k-means clustering in R (see supplementary Figure S2).
 These putative mitochondrial contigs were then assembled into scaffolds using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.
+The assembled scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST to check for hits to mitochondrial genomes and to screen for contamination.

 The mitochondrial genome was annotated using MAKER (parameters shown in supplementary Table S3).
-The proteins of all green plants (viridiplantae) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate (Slater & Birney [2005](#ref-slater2005automated)).
+The proteins of all green plants (*Viridiplantae*) with complete mitochondrial genome sequences in NCBI GenBank, 51 species, were used for protein homology evidence and aligned using BLAST and Exonerate (Slater & Birney [2005](#ref-slater2005automated)).
 The prince sago palm (*Cycas